uin-suka-se/Endurance-Testing/README.md

 10. Monitor the test results in the output area and remaining time above the output area
 11. After testing completes, use the 'Export' button to save results

 > **Note**: Ensure that your internet connection is stable and reliable for conducting this test.
 Device performance may be reduced during the testing process.
-The output panel only displays the last 1000 lines for long-term testing - use the export feature to save all data or view EnduranceTestLog.txt in the same directory with your executable file.
+The output text box only displays the last 1000 lines for long-term testing - use the export feature to save all data or view EnduranceTestLog.txt in the same directory with your executable file.

 ## License